 No list of Saint Patrick’s Day events is complete without mentioning the US city with the highest population of Irish-Americans.
 Boston has the third-largest parade in the country, which brings in more than one million observers.
 Aside from the parade, there are plenty of Irish music concerts throughout the week, including a 6-day concert series from Boston’s own Irish punk band, the Dropkick Murphys.

-For more Saint Patrick’s Day fun, visit www.americanlifestylemag.com/blog.
+For more St. Patrick’s Day celebrations, visit www.americanlifestylemag.com/celebrate.